cdaller/security_taint_propagation/README.md

 * [A presentation at blackhat security conference](http://www.blackhat.com/presentations/bh-dc-08/Chess-West/Presentation/bh-dc-08-chess-west.pdf)

 ## Note
-This project is in a early stage (but works!), do not expect an easy to use pluginable thing you can use without deeper knowledge!
+This project is in a early stage (but works!), do not expect an easy to use plugable thing you can use without deeper knowledge!

 Everyone is welcome to help to improve this project.